Yipara logoYipara

 +

 Dog vomiting yellow bile typically occurs when the stomach is empty.
 The yellow liquid is bile — a digestive fluid from the liver and gallbladder.
 This commonly happens in the early morning or late at night when your dog hasn't eaten for a while.
 It's known as bilious vomiting syndrome.
 Try feeding a small meal before bedtime and another first thing in the morning.
-If yellow bile vomiting persists despite regular feeding, consult your vet to rule out gastritis, pancreatitis, or intestinal issues.
+If yellow bile vomiting persists despite regular feeding, consult your vet to rule out stomach inflammation, pancreas concerns, or intestinal issues.

 What does the color of my dog's vomit mean?